woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 9.1.0 - xxxx-xx-xx =
+* Fix - Correctly sets the dispute opened note when a dispute does not require any further action.
 * Tweak - Add transaction threshold information to Affirm when listing payment methods.
 * Fix - Handles additional fields when checking out using ECE on the block checkout.
 * Dev - Introduces new payment method name constants for the frontend.